 I’ve been prevaricating about writing December’s monthnotes for a few days now.
 I’d put this down to not being sure what to write about and having been off work for a a fortnight for an extended Christmas break.

-This has break made it a month of two clear halves for me.
+This made it a month of two clear halves for me.
 The first half of December was a particularly pressured period at work, trying to get loads of things finished by Christmas while also teeing up some new organisational governance to start in January.

 And then I just stopped work for a break for the last two weeks.
 It’s been an enjoyable period away from the laptop, being able to see family and spend time doing things that I don’t manage to find the time to do normally.